phetsims/geometric-optics/doc/implementation-notes.md

 Since the framed objects/images have 3D perspective, we want the optical axis and rays to look like they are passing through the object/images.
 This is accomplished by drawing 2 copies of the axis and real rays, one behind the objects/images and one in front of the objects/images.
-The copy in front uses a `clipArea` to show only the parts of the axis and rays that are not occluded by the object/image - see `OpticalAxisForegrondNode` and `RealLightRaysForegroundNode`.
+The copy in front uses a `clipArea` to show only the parts of the axis and rays that are not occluded by the object/image - see `OpticalAxisForegroundNode` and `RealLightRaysForegroundNode`.

 The projection screen also has 3D perspective.
 To make the optical axis look like it passes through the screen, we